RaijmakersH/az900-labs/Instructions/Walkthroughs/11-Create a VM with the CLI.md

 6. If you have time, continue to experiment with Azure PowerShell.

 Congratulations!
-You have installed PowerShell on your local machine, created a virtual machine using PowerShell, practiced with PowerShell commands, and viewed Advisor recommendations.
+You have configured Cloud Shell, created a virtual machine using Azure CLI, practiced with Azure CLI commands, and viewed Advisor recommendations.

 **Note**: To avoid additional costs, you can remove this resource group.
 Search for resource groups, click your resource group, and then click **Delete resource group**.
 Verify the name of the resource group and then click **Delete**.
 Monitor the **Notifications** to see how the delete is proceeding.